RRahul2004/FoodSnap/README.md

 Press enter

 Open this directory in your favorite code editor/IDE

+**Install all Node Modules**
+Simply type ``npm install`` in the terminal and press enter